revantbagaria/HowLit-Android/README.md

 This project is complete.
 Feel free to download it and run it.
 Please note, it needs to be run through Android Studio (which needs to be downloaded).

-#Note
+# Note

-Currently the Yelp api for the city of San Franciso, the location (longitude and latitude) of which is hardcoded.
-This can easily be changed to your requirement.
+Currently the Yelp api is queried for the city of San Franciso, the location (longitude and latitude) of which is hardcoded.
+This can easily be changed according to your requirement.